vanelsberg/APKautobuild/README.md

 	cd APKautobuild

 ## Configuration
-To build from Linux you need to:
+To build the .APK file you need to:

     * Setup your keystore at data/**keystore**
     * Edit the configuration file data/**asbuilder.config**